- We offer both bachelor's and master's programmes in the field of early childhood education (see list below)

-- A lot of effort has been made to encourage men to start in Early Childhood Education and Care.
+- About 20% of our students are male.
+A lot of effort has been made to encourage men to start in Early Childhood Education and Care.
 Queen Maud University College has received The Gender Equality Prize for its successful work in recruiting men to the profession.

 - QMUC are participating in several research projects regarding Early Childhood Education and Care, both nationally and internationally.

 - QMUC is actively involved in research projects and networks both nationally and internationally.
 Among all, QMUC has a long standing relationship with a Network for Preschool Teacher Training and Preschool.
 Development in Southern Africa.

 - The university college is co-operating broadly with local and national administrations/agencies, with public and private bodies in our region, and with other colleges and universities, engaged in the field of Early Childhood Education.

 The three-year Early Childhood Teacher Education programme is equal to 180 ECTS credits and qualifies for the profession of Early Childhood Teacher in a society characterized by diversity and change.
 Students learn to plan, carry out and assess pedagogical work in Early Childhood Education and Care (ECEC) institutions, and to lead and supervise colleagues.